frankheat/offsecnotes/content/android/reverse engineering/apk-building.md

 ## Android Application Project

 {{< hint style=notes >}}
-**Note**: the directory names are conventional — they could be any name.
+**Note**: the directory names are conventional so they could be any name.
 Additionally, the contents of each directory could be spread across multiple folders.
 {{< /hint >}}

 Mandatory: